Plastic Bag Bills

 Caution: Danger of suffocation for plastic bag bills in the Virginia General Assembly!

-The 2019 Virginia General Assembly saw several litter-related bills defeated in both the Senate and House of Delegates, tossed out like trash and washing in tatters down a Richmond storm drain.
-The Friends of Accotink Creek urge everyone to support bills like these that are most relevant to keeping trash out of our waters:
+The 2020 Virginia General Assembly will see a turnover of controlling party in both the Senate and House of Delegates.
+Will it also see a change of fortune for plastic bag bills and other environmental legislation?
+The Friends of Accotink Creek urge everyone to support bills that are most relevant to keeping trash out of our waters:

-Read the text of the bills and track their progress to their final defeat using the guide ↓ below ↓ provided by our friends in Litter Free Virginia
+Read the text of the bills and track their progress using the guide ↓ below ↓ provided by our friends in Litter Free Virginia

 Find your Virginia legislators HERE, and let them know you support anti-litter bills.